 18. Shiba Inu

-The Shiba Inusâ compact size placed this breed among popular dog breeds in Hong Kong due to being comfortable in tight living quarters.
+The Shiba Inus’ compact size placed this breed among popular dog breeds in Hong Kong due to being comfortable in tight living quarters.

-They are also proud in temperament and will often avoid as many situations as possible where they risk dirtying their pristine and carefully self-groomed coats.
+They are also proud in temperament and often avoid as many situations as possible where they risk dirtying their pristine and carefully self-groomed coats.

-19. Formosan Mountain Dog
+19. Formosan Mountain Dog (Taiwan Dog)

-The Formosan Mountain Dog (otherwise known as the Taiwan Dog after their home country)Â is a working breed- often used as hunters, guard dogs, rescue dogs, or stunt dogs.
+The Formosan Mountain Dog (otherwise known as the Taiwan Dog after their home country) is a small to medium-sized dog – often used as a hunter, guard dog, rescue dog, stunt dog, and family dogs

 Final Thoughts

-Some of the most feared and beloved, beautiful dog breeds hail from the Asian Continent, and understanding the typical mindset of any of these breeds is essential.
+Some of the most feared and beloved beautiful dog breeds hail from the Asian Continent, and understanding the typical mindset of any of these breeds is essential.

 Some are meant to be great house pets from their creation, while others have different responsibilities that might make them less predictable than simple house pets.

-But youâd be hard-pressed to find any region that has as many years of culture incorporated around their breeds as youâd find in Asia.
+But you’d be hard-pressed to find any region with as many years of culture incorporated around their breeds as you’d find in Asia.

-Iâm confident that this has helped you decide which characteristics would be the best fit for your home.
+I’m confident that this specific dog breed information has helped you decide which characteristics best fit your home.

 Check Out More Asian Dog Breeds Below: